tooluniverse.smcp module

 tooluniverse.smcp.create_smcp_server(name='SMCP Server', tool_categories=None, search_enabled=True, **kwargs)[source]

-Create a configured SMCP server with common defaults and best practices.
+Create a configured SMCP server instance.

 Parameters: